DON'T PUT YOUR HEALTH ON HOLD

 To balance care with caution, our enhanced measures include:

-- Pre-procedure screening for all surgery patients
+- Pre-procedure screening for all surgery patients (when possible)

 - Social distancing policies for staff and patients

 - Adequate supply of Personal Protective Equipment (PPE), ventilators, medications, and other medical supplies

 - Daily terminal cleaning of the operating rooms to include the use of vaporizing aerial hydrogen peroxide technology for additional disinfection

 - Separate inpatient and outpatient admitting areas, entrances and exits to prevent any potential exposure